-\end{proof} It is an immediately consequence of Proposition \ref{prop:weightedasymptotics} that it is hard now to establish a weakly asymptotically divergence free property of the second principal term of $t\mathcal{H}^n(B_{\sqrt{t}}(x))g_t$ for a ``nice class'' of compact non-collapsed $\RCD(K, n)$ spaces $(X, \dist, \mathcal{H}^n)$.
+\end{proof} It is an immediate consequence of Proposition \ref{prop:weightedasymptotics} that for a given compact non-collapsed $\RCD(K, N)$ space $(X, \dist, \mathcal{H}^N)$, it is hard to check directly the weakly asymptotically divergence free property of the second principal term of $t\mathcal{H}^n(B_{\sqrt{t}}(x))g_t$.